apache/druid/docs/tutorials/tutorial-kafka.md

 You will be taken to the task view with the focus on the newly created supervisor.

-The task view is set to auto refresh, wait until your supervisor initialises and launches a task.
+The task view is set to auto refresh, wait until your supervisor launches a task.

 When a tasks starts running, it will also start serving the data that it is ingesting.